Monday 3 June 2024

 36 years ago, I returned to the playground with a framed copy of the photo from 20 years before, and snapped myself beside it on the same spot.
 The annexed wooden huts had been gone for some years by then.
 The school followed them into oblivion at the beginning of 2014 after a replacement building had been erected in the football fields nearby.

-In front of the former site of the huts in September 1987
+Me, with photo to my right, in front of the former site of the huts in September 1987

 Sunday 27 August 2023